-The Coleridge Power Station was the New Zealand Governments first major generation scheme, commissioned in 1914.
-Over its lifetime it has been upgraded multiple times boosting average annual output to the present 270GWh.
+The Coleridge Power Station was the New Zealand Government's first major generation scheme; commissioned in 1914.
+Over its lifetime, it has been upgraded multiple times boosting average annual output to the present 270GWh.

-The natural inflows to Lake Coleridge are supplemented by three diversions from adjacent rivers; the Harper River diversion was completed in 1922, the Acheron Diversion in 1932, and the Wilberforce Diversion in 1977.
-The scheme takes water from Lake Coleridge through two parallel tunnels to nine machines in the power house and then releases the water into the Rakaia River (Figure 3.7).
+Natural inflows to Lake Coleridge are supplemented by three diversions from adjacent rivers; the Harper River diversion was completed in 1922, the Acheron Diversion in 1932, and the Wilberforce Diversion in 1977.
+The scheme takes water from Lake Coleridge through two parallel tunnels to nine machines in the power house.
+Water is then released into the Rakaia River (Figure 3.7).

-The natural lake outlet was through a small stream at the northern end of the lake.
-Outflows are now regulated by a control gate at the outlet.
+The natural outlet was through a small stream at the northern end of the lake.
+Outflows are now regulated by a Control Gate at the outlet.
 However, because of the ability to control inflows to the lake through the diversions, and the comparatively large capacity of the station, spill flows seldom occur.
 However, some spill flows have occurred as reverse flows through the Oakden canal.

-Figure 3.7: Layout of Coleridge Power Scheme
+Figure 3.7: Coleridge Power Scheme